chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 Recursion is when a function calls itself to solve a smaller piece of a larger problem.

-Recursion is also a form of repetition, but in all of the previous notes, we never discuss when to use loop vs. recursion.
+Recursion is another form of repetition, but in all of the previous notes, we never discuss when to use loop vs. recursion.

 Almost every loop element has a recursive corresponding counter part.
 Since recursion itself is closely related to algorithms (in fact you rarely use recursion if you are not implementing an algorithm), it deserves its own treatment, a whole notebook dedicated to it.